 We give dogs affection in a million ways, and they return it.

-Sometimes they show their affection with snuggles on the couch or an offer to play with a favorite toy.
+Sometimes they show affection with snuggles on the couch or an offer to play with a favorite toy.

 While puppy kisses are sweet, are they safe for you and your dog?

 Why do dogs lick?

 Dogs also lick to communicate hunger, need to go outside, or to capture your attention.

 Kisses also provide comfort because licking releases endorphins, making dogs feel relaxed and happy.

 An anxious dog might be prone to licking behavior to self-soothe or compel his owner to provide reassurance and affection.

 A dog’s kiss is full of affection, loyalty, and about 700 kinds of bacteria.

 Some less human-friendly bacteria include Toxocara, Pasteurella campylobacter, and salmonella, not to mention parasites like hookworms and tapeworms and any other disgusting thing they might encounter lying on the ground.